mvdkleijn/Albums/README.txt

 -----

 	The table names mentioned above can be changed in ServeModel.php and AlbumsModel.php if they conflict with existing tables in your database.

-	TO DO LIST (In no particular order)

-		Add ability for administrators to export an album to a zip and download.
-		Batch import via zip and multiple uploads
-		Flickr / Facebook synchronisation
-		Add Display	for logs